ocfl-archive/gocfl/docs/NNNN-thumbnail.md

 ## Overview

-This object extension generates thumbnails of Media-Files
+This object extension generates thumbnails of image/video files

 ### Usage Scenario

-To generate reports or content sites for OCFL Objects, it is helpful to display thumbnails to get an overview of the content.
+To generate reports or content sites for OCFL objects, it is helpful to display thumbnails to get an overview of the content.

 ## Parameters

 ### Summary

 * **Name:** `storageType`
-  * **Description:** Location Type where the technical metadata is stored.
+  * **Description:** Location type where the thumbnails are to be stored within the OCFL object.
 Possible values are `area`, `path` or `extension`.
     * **area:** within an `area` defined by [NNNN-content-subpath](NNNN-content-subpath.md) extension